cloudedbats/cloudedbats_web_archive/README.md

 - Configuration and control of a number of recording units.
 - Graphical presentations of bat activity in near real time.
 For disconnected units the results should appear next time the unit is connected to internet.
 - Upload, download and visualisation of selected wave files.
-- Support for publishing survey results in the DarwinCore format.
 - Species lists, and maybe other useful information.

 Latest public version for test: http://test.cloudedbats.org